COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ### Release data to the public via a strategic and predictable process

-Data releases must account for a multitude of factors including communications with stakeholders, data integrity, personally identifiable information \(PII\), and ensuring that we describe and release data in a way that meets Open Format specifications.
+Data releases must account for a multitude of factors including communications with stakeholders, data integrity, personally identifiable information \(PII\), and ensuring that the City describes and releases data in a way that meets Open Format specifications.

 ### Ensure that data are well described and catalogued